Digital Vacuum Absolute Pressure Gauge – G1114

 - Works properly with digital precision regardless of the environmental conditions

 - High performance reading supports a reliable process setup for high-quality output

 - Enables a performance check of the vacuum pump

 How it Works

-Our mission with German Advanced Composites is to provide only the best products for high quality composite applications to the American market.
-The GDH 200 has been put to the test for daily use in rough shop conditions and proven its quality to composite experts and Todays leading composites manufacturers.
-The ability to detect changes in pressure precisely and instantly does not only save time and money during process setup, but also provide an excellent performance indicator for the quality of the vacuum infusion process and the produced products.
+Our solution is the G1114.
+It has proven its quality to composite experts and Todays leading composites manufacturers.
+The ability to detect changes in pressure precisely and instantly saves time and money during the process setup.
+It is also an excellent performance indicator for the quality of the vacuum infusion process and the produced products.